leiyouxy/3DStemModel/README.md

 Watch 3DStemModelConstructionWithCaption.mp4 to see the operation video.

-If you have any problem, please feel free to contact me, Email:LeiYou@xynu.edu.cn
+If you have any problem, please feel free to contact me, Email:LeiYou@xynu.edu.cn.